Efrat (organization): Awards

 In 2012, Efrat received the annual "Jerusalem Prize" by Israeli weekly religious magazine B'Sheva.
 The award was protested by feminist activists opposing the organization, especially in light of the 2012 attempted double suicide incident, but B'Sheva stated that the "unfair opposition from the public and media over the past year" was an additional reason to award the prize to Efrat.

 Criticism

-Various bodies, among them Mishpacha Hadasha ("New Family"), have criticized the organization.
-The central complaint is that the religious stance of the organization supports the protection of the pregnancy at almost any price and can make both mother and child miserable, such as pregnancies that involve medical danger.

-A law proposed by Knesset Member Reshef Chayne of Shinui attempted to prevent Efrat from providing information to women considering abortion on the basis that he viewed it as "harassment" of the pregnant woman.
-The law was not passed, and certain legalists attacked it.

-Another criticism was that the organization would station women outside offices where abortion permits are issued, with the aim of appealing to women visiting the offices.

-The Israel Religious Action Center appealed against the rules which regulate the pay grade of those who volunteer for National Service by participating in Efrat's activities, claiming "infringement of privacy, dignity and freedom of conscience of the women," an appeal which was dismissed by the Supreme Court of Israel.

 2012 attempted suicide

 In 2012, an unmarried 17-year-old pregnant teen and her 18-year-old boyfriend were in contact with three women who encouraged her not to have an abortion, despite the pressure from the boyfriend's parents, who "insisted" and "demanded" that she have an abortion, even though the pregnant teen did not want an abortion.
 The couple formed a suicide pact and announced their plan to a television channel.
 When the police found them, the boyfriend threatened to murder his girlfriend and then shot at the police, slightly wounding one.
 The girlfriend, who had changed her mind about suicide, escaped from the car.
 The police returned fire, killing him.

 Efrat denied having had any contact with the couple.
 The women may not have been affiliated with the organization.
 The event resulted in an online petition against Efrat's legal recognition as a non-profit organization and condemnation by women's rights' groups.
 In response, Efrat claims that it is not opposed to abortion.
 Additionally, the organization clarified that it does not deal with teenage pregnancies.
 An investigation of the incident supported the police decision to return fire, but also criticized them for shooting from unsafe positions, as their relative positions put both the pregnant teen (who was unharmed) as well as some of the police at risk from friendly fire.
 The report also indicated it was unclear whether, in addition to being hit by bullets from the police, the boyfriend had also shot himself in the head.